jimuyouyou/all-ielts-words/README.md

 # How to Use it
-- words.txt has all the 9000 words that appear in General IELTS(10-16) listening and reading
+- allWords.txt has all the 9000 words that appear in General IELTS(10-16) listening and reading
+- readingOnly.txt has all the words that hasn't appear in Listening part
 - so only review these words is enough

 # Facts about All IELTS Words